Department of Finance

 Prerequisites: FIN 3023 and FIN 3033.

 Describes important fixed income securities and markets, and develops tools for valuing fixed income securities, managing interest rate risk and constructing fixed income portfolios.
 The course covers traditional bonds and term structure concepts as well as securitized products, fixed income derivatives, and interest rate models.
 Various data sources and financial software are used to integrate theoretical concepts with practical applications.
-Differential Tuition: $126.
+This course has Differential Tuition.
+Course fee: DL01 $75.

 FIN 4323.
 Financial Institutions Management.
 (3-0) 3 Credit Hours.